10 Snakes Which Are Easy To Feed In Captivity

 A non-venomous Indian snake with a reputation for sudden aggression.
 Trinket snakes are able to frighten a cobra into backing off, and acquire their prey through manual charging and grabbing.
 They live on the edge of farmland and eat a healthy chunk of small mammals, which makes them easy to feed in captivity, albeit with a feisty temperament.

-Trinket snakes are a very aware species, and they’ll know if a meal is coming.
+Trinket snakes are very aware of their surroundings, and they’ll know if a meal is coming.
 In fact, they may detect the mouse before you show it to them.
-Don’t be surprised if your trinket snake catches a mouse in mid-air like a seal catching a fish.
+Don’t be surprised if your trinket snake catches a mouse in mid-air like a sealion catching a fish.

 Trinket snakes are able to swallow small mice within minutes.
-This snake has a high metabolism and requires feeding every 7-10 days, but their meals are easily available from the local pet shop.
-A fed trinket snake will lose some of their edge and rest happily in the corner and digest for a while.
-Gradually, the antisiness will seep back in.
+This snake has a high metabolism and requires feeding every 7-10 days, but its meals are easily available from the local pet shop.
+A fed trinket snake will lose some of its edge and rest happily in the corner and digest for a while.
+Gradually, the antsiness will seep back in.
 Trinket snakes are more short-lived, rarely exceeding 15 years.

 7 Prairie kingsnake